leeheonyeong/IntroToIM/April14/README.md

 Something that I want to add is how I unintentionally made the text also rotate from the center of the globe which I found to be really cool.

+**Challenges**

+My main challenge in this code was that the height of the boxes do not accurately represent the number of infected cases.
+For some bizarre reason, the boxes all look to be the same height as one another and some boxes seem to not appear within the globe, despite the longitue and latitude coordinates existing in the csv file.

 **Images and Video**